nosnoc/nosnoc/README.md

 With **nosnoc**, users can formulate and solve problems involving:

 - switched systems
-- rigid body models with impacts and friction (with and without time-freezing)
+- rigid body models with impacts and friction (also with time-freezing)
 - piecewise affine and piecewise smooth systems
 - Filippov systems
 - systems with logical Heaviside step functions